 Tip 03 Consider implementing real-time order tracking in your food ordering app

 Nowadays people want to know what is going on with their order delivery.
 Real-time tracking is something they really want, so you should think about it.
 I know that choosing the right features can be a challenge.
 The MoSCoW method is here to rescue you.
 This approach split all potential features into 4 main categories: must-have, should have, could have, won't have.

 Tip 04 Implement easy checkout process and popular payment methods

 It is what exactly we did in the Shawarmer app, a smooth checkout process with the most popular payment options in the GCC region.
 A customer leaving the order basket without finishing the payment is the worst scenario.
 So I advise you to focus on this app area.

 Tip 05 Focus on excellent user experience

 UX/UI design is one of the first steps in food delivery app development.
 And it is a highly important thing that you can not neglect.
 When I look at the most popular food ordering apps I see, they have one thing in common.
 User-friendly design and smooth navigation.
 You see, that is what users expect nowadays.
 So your app also has to deliver it.

-The cost of food delivery app development
+Food delivery app development cost

 The detailed estimation includes functional breakdown, UX/UI estimate, Developer Estimates, Quality Assurance Specialist and Project Manager participation in the project.
 As you can see, a lot of variables impact the price.